rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 One scenario where this could be useful is if you have a slow running test suite today that you can't make instantly faster.
 You can start using this pattern with the goal of making all your slow tests fast.
-As a rule of thumb, the fast test suite should take no more than 10 minutes.
+As a rule of thumb, the fast test suite should not take more than 10 minutes.
 If it takes longer for an integration to complete, chances are that you start multitasking because you don't want to wait for it.